 Looking for an easy way to satisfy your sweet tooth?
 When I lived in Athens, GA, a restaurant called The Grit had a wonderful mint chocolate cake.
 The Grit was a vegetarian/vegan restaurant that created comfort food.
 A well-known dessert was their Mint Chocolate Grasshopper Cake.
-The recipe here is a modification of the recipe.
+The recipe here is modified as it was originally a three-layer cake.

 Why choose mint chocolate?